Nolan Arenado Player Props: Cardinals vs. White Sox

 - The 9.7 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.

-- The White Sox have a 4.55 team ERA that ranks 24th among all league pitching staffs.
+- The White Sox have a 4.58 team ERA that ranks 23rd among all MLB pitching staffs.

-- White Sox pitchers combine to give up 121 total home runs at a clip of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to surrender the third-most home runs in baseball (123 total, 1.4 per game).

-- In his most recent time out on Saturday against the Oakland Athletics, the righty tossed 5 1/3 innings, giving up three earned runs while surrendering six hits.
+- His most recent appearance came on Sunday against the Oakland Athletics, when the righty went 3 2/3 innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.